A Guide to Misdiagnosis Claims: Do You Have A Claim?

 - That a relationship between you and the medical professional existed which means that medical personnel owed you a duty of care.

 - That the medical professional acted negligently and as such failed in his or her duty of care to you.

-- Additionally, the injury, pain and trauma you have suffered has had serious impacts on your quality of life and general wellbeing.
+- Additionally, the injury, pain and trauma you have suffered have had serious impacts on your quality of life and general wellbeing.

-Our NHS Solicitors are able to assist you establish the existence of these vital areas to help you make a successful claim against the NHS for negligence.
+Our NHS Solicitors can assist you to establish the existence of these vital areas to help you make a successful claim against the NHS for negligence.

 What Documents Do I Need To Prove My NHS Misdiagnosis Claims?